SwitchbackTech/compass/README.md

 # go to the app/address listed from the command output to access the app
 ```

+### Setup Postman (optional)

+Postman is useful for manual API testing.

+Authenticate Postman with your Compass user:

+- Authenticate to compass
+- Copy the `token` local storage value
+- Download Postman
+- Click on the `compass-calendar-vx` collection
+- Click `Authorization`
+- Specify `Bearer Token`
+- Paste the token value into the Token field
+- Save
+- Your user token should not be used for all Postman requests

+Open up one of the requests and test it out, referencing the example requests as-needed.

 ### Other useful scripts

 - see `package.json` scripts for all scripts